dotnet/docs-aspire/docs/messaging/azure-event-hubs-integration.md

 # .NET Aspire Azure Event Hubs integration

 In this article, you learn how to use the .NET Aspire Azure Event Hubs integration.
+The `Aspire.Azure.Messaging.EventHubs` library offers options for registering the following types:

+- <xref:Azure.Messaging.EventHubs.Producer.EventHubProducerClient>
+- <xref:Azure.Messaging.EventHubs.Producer.EventHubBufferedProducerClient>
+- <xref:Azure.Messaging.EventHubs.Consumer.EventHubConsumerClient>
+- <xref:Azure.Messaging.EventHubs.EventProcessorClient>
+- <xref:Azure.Messaging.EventHubs.Primitives.PartitionReceiver>

-The `Aspire.Azure.Messaging.EventHubs` library offers options for registering an <xref:Azure.Messaging.EventHubs.Producer.EventHubProducerClient>, an <xref:Azure.Messaging.EventHubs.Consumer.EventHubConsumerClient>, an <xref:Azure.Messaging.EventHubs.EventProcessorClient> or a <xref:Azure.Messaging.EventHubs.Primitives.PartitionReceiver> in the DI container for connecting to [Azure Event Hubs](/azure/event-hubs).
+These type are registered in the DI container for connecting to [Azure Event Hubs](/azure/event-hubs).

 ## Prerequisites